codewithadvi/-Intelligent-Customer-Feedback-Analyzer-/README.md

    - Generates **similar reviews** based on topics using **Cosine Similarity** and **Sentence Embeddings**.
    - Customizable similarity balancing and topic thresholding to fine-tune results.
    - **Precomputed Embeddings** for faster inference and joblib saving for reusability.

-4. **Text Preprocessing & Feature Engineering**:
-   - **Preprocessing**: Tokenization, stopword removal, and non-alphabetic character removal.
-   - **Visualization**: Word clouds, bigrams, review length analysis, and emoji usage insights.

-## **Problem Statement**
-The sheer volume of unstructured customer feedback that businesses receive daily makes it difficult to process and extract valuable insights manually.
-The challenge is compounded by the varied formats and content of feedback.
-This project aims to automate the process, providing businesses with a scalable solution to analyze feedback efficiently and extract actionable insights, thus improving decision-making, customer service, and overall satisfaction.

 ## **Model Pipeline**
 The analysis is broken down into the following key steps: